Look, if you aren’t scheming what German Christmas Market Foods you are going to devour, you are probably doing Christmas Markets wrong.

 Looking for Other Christmas in Germany Inspiration?
 Read My:

-Christmas in Germany Food at a Weinachtmarkt
+The Best Christmas in Germany Food at a Weinachtmarkt

 Deep fried, this Christmas market treat is typically vegetarian (though some regional variations may add bacon and cheese so check before purchasing) and is created by grating raw potatoes rather finely.
-Usually, finely grated onions will also be added to the mixture, though this is not always the case.
+Typically, finely grated onions will also be added to the mixture, though this is not always the case.

 Savory: Another savory way to eat the potato pancakes is with a delicious sour cream sauce on the side.
 You can find these delicious Katoffelpuffer at many Christmas markets all over Germany, including those at Cologne, Monschau, Aachen., Rothenburg and Guteneck

 Contributed by Sophie Nadeau from Solo Sophie

-These thick-cut potatoes are considered the ultimate comfort food at Germany’s markets and is just one of the many vegetarian options you can find.
+These classic German Christmas market potatoes are considered the ultimate comfort food at Germany’s markets and are just one of the many vegetarian options you can find.
 Whole potatoes are cut using a spiral technique before being fried until crispy and then dusted with a simple yet flavorful seasoning.
 They are served on a wooden skewer, making them a great companion as you explore the cheery Christmas market stalls.

 Kartoffellanzen is a Christmas market staple, and you can easily find it at most markets around Germany.
 However, the cost, name, and look might vary regionally.
-For example, in Munich, they are sometimes called Spiralkartoffeln (spiral potatoes) and will set you back 5 Euro.
+For example, in Munich, they are sometimes called Spiralkartoffeln (spiral potatoes) and will set you back around 5 Euro.
 One of the best places to get them in Munich is the Märchenbazar, where they serve local organic Sprialkartoffeln!